 Suffering from a disease or injury is always difficult and upsetting.
 Patients entrust medical professionals with the responsibility of treating injuries and illnesses of all kinds.
 Sometimes, however, a medical professional will make an unreasonable choice of a treatment that leads to serious problems.
-If you think you have experienced medical malpractice in Montana, contact the Great Falls medical malpractice attorneys at Kovacich Snipes, P.C. for advice and possible representation.
+If you think you have experienced medical malpractice in Montana, contact the Great Falls medical malpractice attorneys at Kovacich Snipes Johnson, P.C. for advice and possible representation.

 Medical malpractice occurs when a medical professional makes a decision or acts in a way that is unreasonable and not what another equally qualified medical professional would have done in the same circumstances.
 It could range from making a mistake in surgery to misdiagnosing a patient, or to prescribing someone the wrong medication.
 Any medical action that does not meet the high standard of care due a patient could be medical malpractice.
 Some of the most common types of medical malpractice include misdiagnosis or failure to diagnose, surgical errors, pharmaceutical errors, and birth injuries.